-Importantly, the time-dependent spatial distribution of the exciton population exhibits significant deviations from a two-dimensional Gaussian profile, deviating from purely Gaussian diffusion, which complicates the quantitative analysis of the exciton diffusion dynamics.
+The differential images reveal two contrast sources with distinct spatiotemporal dynamics: a fast-moving population that exhibits clear spatial broadening over time, and a slow-moving, long-lived population that remains largely stationary.
+As such, the time-dependent spatial distribution of the exciton population exhibits significant deviations from a two-dimensional Gaussian profile, deviating from purely Gaussian diffusion, complicating the quantitative analysis of the exciton diffusion dynamics.
 Figure \ref{fig1}c presents azimuthal averaged profiles of the exciton density at selected time delays shown in Figure \ref{fig1}b, along with their respective optimal Gaussian fits (dashed lines).
 At early times, the Gaussian fit fails to capture the heavy tails of the distribution.
 In contrast, as time goes by, the heavy tails of the distribution gradually vanish, at 0.3 ns the Gaussian fit does a good job of at fitting the profile, but at later times the tails become shorter than expected, leading to a short tailed or flat-topped distribution.
 We can describe the deviation from Gaussian shapes by calculating the kurtosis of the distribution as a function of time (see Methods for details).
-Within this definition, an excess kurtosis of 0 resembles a perfect Gaussian distribution while positive and negative values represent heavy tailed and flat-topped distributions, respectively.
-Results of the excess kurtosis for each differential image show a consistent temporal evolution, where the excess kurtosis starts positive and becomes more negative as time passes, stabilizing after reaching a value of around $-0.5$, as shown in Fig \ref{fig1}d.
+Within this definition, a perfect Gaussian distribution has an excess kurtosis of 0, while positive and negative values represent heavy tailed and flat-topped distributions, respectively.
+Results of the excess kurtosis for each differential image show a consistent temporal evolution, where the excess kurtosis starts positive and becomes smaller as time passes, stabilizing after reaching a negative value of around $-0.5$, as shown in Fig \ref{fig1}d.